Welcome to the Autism Alliance UK’s supporter newsletter.

 Neuroinclusion in the workplace

-We would love to hear your experience and stories; successes and challenges, hopes and dreams, and what you think would help to redress this unacceptable statistic.
+We would love to hear your experience and stories; successes and challenges, hopes and dreams, and what you think would help to change this unacceptable statistic.

 A final word